datacite/blog/source/posts/improving-search.html.md

 tags:
   - search
   - metadata
+  - fabrica
 image: ''
 ---
+Today we are announcing the first new functionality in 2019, a much improved search for DataCite DOIs and metadata.
+While the [DataCite Search](https://search.datacite.org) user interface has not changed, the changes under the hood bring many important improvements, and are the biggest changes we have done with search since 2012.READMORE

 ## Faster Indexing

 Newly registered findable DOIs now appear in the DataCite Search index within a few minutes, compared to the up to 12 hours it took before.
-The same goes for updates of metadata, or DOIs removed from the public search index (by changing the DOI state from **findable** to **registered**.
+The same goes for updates of metadata, or DOIs removed from the public search index (by changing the DOI state from **findable** to **registered**).
 Faster indexing is particularly important when related content is published at the same time, e.g. a dataset with a DataCite DOI associated with a journal article with a Crossref DOI.

 ## Advanced DOI Search in DOI Fabrica